ipfs/kubo/README.md

 ### Updating
 ipfs has an updating tool that can be accessed through `ipfs update`.
-The tool is not installed alongside ipfs in order to keep that logic indepedent of the main codebase.
+The tool is not installed alongside ipfs in order to keep that logic independent of the main codebase.
 To install ipfs update, either [download it here](https://gobuilder.me/github.com/ipfs/ipfs-update) or install it from source with `go get -u github.com/ipfs/ipfs-update`.